North Carolina vs. Georgia Tech NCAA Football Odds, Plays and Insights | September 25, 2021

 Oddsmakers heavily favor the No. 21 North Carolina Tar Heels (2-1, 0-0 ACC) when they visit the Georgia Tech Yellow Jackets (1-2, 0-0 ACC) on Saturday, September 25, 2021 in a matchup between ACC rivals at Mercedes-Benz Stadium.
 North Carolina is favored by 12.5 points.
-The over/under is set at 63.
+The contest has a point total of 63.5.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.